MicaelJarniac/LaunchPad-Stepper/README.md

 ## Installation
 The included files must be imported to a [Code Composer Studio][ccs] project correctly created for the target board.

+## Usage
+Read the [message template][template] for an overview of how the messages are composed.

+There's also an example Python script for building the messages, [StepperComms][steppercomms].

 ## Support
 Please email [micael@jarniac.com][micael] for support.